CSB-KUL/yMap/README/README.txt

 nucleotide_map()	maps mutations to the nucleotide binding motifs

-BioGrid()		Downloads BioGrid ids of yeast proteins from UniProt (uniprot_bioGrid.txt)
+bioGrid()		Downloads BioGrid ids of yeast proteins from UniProt (uniprot_bioGrid.txt)

 preWeb()		combines mutated proteins with uniprot_bioGrid.txt in a file (biog.txt)